 Tier 19 - 20

 At these 2 tiers, both the Aether gain from destroying Aether Structures and Aether cost per attack is now capped.
 However, the amount of lift required to promote to the next tier is much more demanding compared to the rest of the tiers.
-This is especially true for the climb from Tier 20 to 21, so understanding of the amount of matches you could have is relatively important.
+This is especially true for the climb from Tier 20 to 21, so understanding of the number of matches you could have is relatively important.
 It is highly recommended for players to start to prepare for the climb as soon as Tier 16.

 If a player has a rather successful defensive team or has 2 offensive Mythic heroes to reach 160 lift gain per attack, it is possible to reach the highest tier with a level 2 Amphorae and a level 3 Fountain, as a player could have exactly 14 battles assuming the player could destroy all the Aether Structures.